Prioritizing the needs of Crunchyroll users

 Reflection & Learnings

-This project leveled up my UI design skills for web applications and my understanding of the UX process, especially UX research.
+As one of my first UX projects, this opportunity leveled up my UI design skills for web applications and my understanding of the UX process, especially UX research.

 If I could go back, I would do more usability testing to maximize feedback on the proposed solutions.